kyliehefner/HPC-Adaptive-PDE/README.md

 2. **Incorporate Adaptive Mesh Refinement (AMR)**
    - Dynamically refine/coarsen the grid based on steep gradients or high error regions.
 3. **Parallelize the Solver**
-   - Use **MPI** for domain decomposition and communication between processes.
    - Use **OpenMP** to parallelize computations within each process.
 4. **Evaluate Scalability**
    - Analyze the solver’s performance in terms of runtime, speedup, and load balancing across nodes and threads.